-Duncan Dam's operations help meet Treaty flood control requirements, reduce flood risk on Kootenay Lake and provide minimum fish flows year round, as required by the Duncan Dam Water Use Plan.
+Duncan Dam's operations help meet Treaty flood control requirements, reduce flood risk on Kootenay Lake and provide minimum fish flows year-round, as required by the Duncan Dam Water Use Plan.

-In 2020, the Duncan Reservoir refilled very close to its normal full pool level, reaching a maximum level of 576.6 metres (1,891.6 feet) on August 2, 2020.
-This water level was 0.12 metres (0.4 feet) below full pool.
-The reservoir then drafted to about 575.46 metres (1,888 feet) on August 31, 2020 and stayed at this level until Labour Day.
+In 2021, the Duncan Reservoir refilled very close to its normal full pool level, reaching a maximum level of 576.6 metres (1,891.8 feet) on August 2, 2021.
+This water level was 0.06 metres (0.2 feet) below full pool.
+The reservoir then drafted to about 575.46 metres (1,888 feet) by August 31, 2021 and stayed near this level until Labour Day.

-From September through late December 2020, Duncan Reservoir was operated to provide the flows necessary for kokanee and whitefish spawning downstream of the dam.
+From September through late December 2021, Duncan Reservoir was operated to provide the flows necessary for kokanee and whitefish spawning downstream of the dam.
 Discharges were later increased to facilitate drafting the reservoir for Treaty flood control requirements during the winter period.

-For flood risk management downstream of the Duncan Dam at Meadow Creek and on Kootenay Lake, Duncan Reservoir is normally drafted to its licenced minimum level of 546.9 metres (1,794.2 feet) each year by April or before the start of the freshet.
+For flood risk management downstream of the Duncan Dam at Meadow Creek and on Kootenay Lake, Duncan Reservoir is normally drafted to its licensed minimum level of 546.9 metres (1,794.2 feet) each year by April or before the start of the freshet.

-Snowpack in the Duncan basin is above average.
-The inflows into Duncan Reservoir for the period from February to September 2021 are forecast to be 102% of average.
-Based on the current inflow forecast, Duncan Reservoir is expected to refill close to full pool by late July 2021.
+Snowpack in the Duncan basin is currently well above average.
+The inflows into Duncan Reservoir for the period from February to September 2022 are forecast to be 113% of average, well above the 2021 observed runoff at 104% of average.
+Based on the current inflow forecast, Duncan Reservoir is expected to fill to full pool by late July 2022.